0xless/less_on_sec/content/posts/rfid.md

 [!] ⚠️  Could not detect modulation automatically.
 Try setting it manually with 'lf t55xx config'
 ```

-But it does if we specify the password:
+But it does if the correct password is specified:

 ```
 [usb] pm3 --> lf t55xx detect -p 00001234